 What is Plymouth like to live in?

 Plymouth has a bit of a negative image outside of the city.
 But in fact it is a pretty pleasant place to live.
-There are restaurants, shopping, some spots of culture and all the trappings of a decent sized small city – although some feel like there could be a lot of improvements.
+There are a great range of restaurants (plus Deliveroo in the central areas), reasonably decent shopping, some spots of culture (for example The Box museum has just won an award, and the Theatre Royal is one of the best provincial theatres in the country) and all the trappings of a decent sized small city – although some feel like there could be a lot of improvements.

 What is Plymouth like?

 The city itself is easy to get around, and relatively small.
 There is a public bus system which is adequate for a city of it’s size.
-Taxis are also quite cheap – although there aren’t enough of them (expect to wait 40 minutes at least for a taxi sometimes).
+Taxis are also quite cheap – although there aren’t enough of them (expect to wait 40 minutes at least for a taxi on the weekend or peak times).

 Being so close to both the moors and the sea is one of the main benefits of living in Plymouth.
 On a good summers day, being able to head to the beach or enjoy the sea view can be priceless.
 In fact, the location of Plymouth is the best thing about it – by far.